Sales Intelligence Tools for Small Teams (2026): Real Pricing, No Per-Seat Tax

 How to choose without overbuying

-Six tools is still a lot to sort through with a pricing tab open in six browser windows.
+Ten tools is a lot to sort through with a pricing tab open in ten browser windows.
 Here is the shortcut.

 What's the job, actually?
 If most of your week is "find this person's email and send them something," Apollo or Lusha get you there faster and cheaper than anything else here.
 If the job is "figure out which of these 40 accounts is worth calling first," that is an account-intelligence problem, and Kustiq is built for that case specifically.